-The following table describes about the details of the files to be imported in the CSV format.
+The following table describes the details displayed in the Allowed Hashes tab.

 Format Description File Hash Specifies the file hash.
-File Name Specifies the name of the file to be imported, along with the file extension.
-Classifier Specifies the location from where the allow list is imported.
-Classified Specifies the time stamp of the imported allow list.
+The File Hash will be in the MD5 format.
+File Name Specifies the name of the file along with the file extension.
+Last Updated Displays the following: Time: Specifies the time stamp of the imported allow list.
+By: Specifies the user who imported the allow list.
 Comment Any comments about the list.